jurjenbloo/dbleu/content/post/why-dbleu-exists.md

 I didn’t start D’Bleu because I wanted a logo.
 I started it because I hit a wall.

-At Move Beyond, I was a Business Unit Director with a clear plan: modernise the unit, grow the business development engine, put in stronger talent systems, and future-proof the way we delivered.
+I was leading a Business Unit with a clear plan: modernise the unit, grow the business development engine, put in stronger talent systems, and future-proof the way we delivered.
 I wasn’t trying to be loud; I was trying to be effective.
 But the more I pushed, the more I was told to **stick to the old map**.
 Obedience over judgment.
 Approval over outcomes.

 It clicked one late evening in an empty office: I was **running a business**, owning decisions, owning the P&L, yet I wasn’t free to **lead**.
 I wanted the freedom to tell the truth, learn by doing, and build from the bottom up.
 That’s the day D’Bleu began, long before the paperwork.